 At the heart of our humanity is the desire to be known and understood.
 We crave social contact and yet so often struggle to find relationships of meaning and value.
-In addition to this struggle, the last year has been characterised by isolation and we have been deprived of the social interaction we so desperately need.
+In addition to this struggle, the impact of the pandemic has led to enforced isolation and we've been deprived of the social interaction we so desperately need.
 Feelings of loneliness have been exacerbated and for many children and young people this has sadly been their reality.

 What is loneliness?

 Loneliness doesn’t always look like what we might imagine.
 When we look out for children who are lonely, we might be quick to think of those who play on their own or don’t appear to have many friends.
 The reality of loneliness for many children, however, is much deeper than that.
 Young people can feel they are alone, even if on the surface they aren’t, and those who look lonely might, in fact, just enjoy their own company.

 Children and young people experience loneliness when their needs for social interaction and relationships are not met.
 They feel it when no one else seems to understand them or when they don’t feel listened to.
 When young people can’t find peers with similar interests or experiences, they can struggle to find connections and this leads to feeling alone.

 Loneliness can also be compounded by other factors in a child’s life.
 Perhaps they have experienced a recent change or transition, a bereavement or loss of relationship.
 It may be that there has been a family breakdown or their friendships have changed.
 Experiences like these can feel hugely unsettling and can be something that others find hard to understand.

 The impact of loneliness on a young person can be far-reaching.
 It can affect their physical health along with their ability to develop social behaviour, even into adulthood.
 It can cause a child to be reluctant to try new things for fear of rejection or failure.
 Alternatively, it can increase risky behaviour, perhaps with teens who are try new things as a way of fitting in or making friends.
 One of the crucial areas it can impact is mental health.